 Day 1: Introduces the GUI, then covers data setup for concurrent MCMM optimization, including on-chip variation (OCV) effects, followed by a high-level overview of floorplanning.

 Day 2: The Placement Unit covers; control setup, placement with recommended optimizations, and incremental post-placement optimization.
 The CTS Unit covers; control setup, clock tree synthesis, post-CTS optimizations, and clock tree analysis.

-Day 3 covers routing: Control setup, clock and signal routing, post-route optimization, DRC fixing, and functional ECOs; The workshop concludes with “Design for Manufacturability” techniques for improving yield and reliability, and design data generation for final verification and validation.
+Day 3: The Routing Unit covers; control setup, clock and signal routing, post-route optimization, DRC fixing, and functional ECOs.
+The workshop concludes with DFM and data generation for final validation.

-The workshop is based on Synopsys’ “Lynx Compatible Reference Methodology” (LCRM) flow.
+The workshop is based on Synopsys' Reference Methodology (RM) flow.
 Every lecture is accompanied by a comprehensive hands-on lab.
-Labs use the LCRM directory structure and scripts.

 At the end of this workshop you should be able to use IC Compiler to: